jawah/niquests/docs/user/advanced.rst

     GET,HEAD,POST,OPTIONS

 Turning to the documentation, we see that the only other method allowed for commits is POST, which creates a new commit.
-As we're using the Requests repo, we should probably avoid making ham-handed POSTS to it.
+As we're using the Niquests repo, we should probably avoid making ham-handed POSTS to it.
 Instead, let's play with the Issues feature of GitHub.